 James Gavet: Former Bulldogs, Tigers and Broncos forward Gavet debuted for Samoa and played 42 NRL games during three seasons with the Warriors.
-A first-choice prop when fit in 2017-18, Gavet was released from his contract to take up a deal with the Knights in 2019, playing all but one of his new club’s matches so far as he heads towards a career-best season appearances tally.
+A first-choice prop when fit in 2017-18, Gavet was released from his contract to take up a deal with the Knights in 2019, making 18 appearances but falling out of favour late in the piece and heading to Super League at the end of the season.

 Mason Lino: Goalkicking half Lino – a co-captain of the Warriors’ NYC premiership triumph in 2014 – was a valuable back-up playmaker for the club, playing 17 NRL games from 2015-18.
 Lino scored 40 points in eight games in 2018, playing a key hand in five wins for the finals-bound Warriors.
-He was snapped up by the Knights at the end of the year and has played four first-grade games for his new club to date.
+He was snapped up by the Knights at the end of the year and has played a career-high 12 games in 2019, racking up 74 points.